908th EARS supports BTF mission in CENTCOM AOR

-A KC-10 Extender assigned to the 908th Expeditionary Air Refueling Squadron refuels a U.S. Air Force B-52 Stratofortress assigned to the 5th Bomb Wing during a Bomber Task Force (BTF) mission over the U.S. Central Command area of responsibility, Jan.
+U.S. Air Force Staff Sgt.
+Christina Price, 908th Expeditionary Air Refueling Squadron boom operator, provides fuel to a U.S. Air Force B-52 Stratofortress assigned to the 5th Bomb Wing during a Bomber Task Force (BTF) mission over the U.S. Central Command area of responsibility, Jan.
 17, 2021.
-BTF missions are training opportunities that integrate regional partners and are observable ways to demonstrate the U.S. military’s commitment to regional security.
-(U.S. Air Force courtesy video)
+BTF missions help aircrews gain familiarity with the region's airspace and allow them to integrate with U.S. and partner air assets, increasing the combined force's overall readiness.
+(U.S. Air Force photo by Senior Airman Aaron Larue Guerrisky)

 |Date Taken: